 Some of the iconic species of the region include grizzly bears, black bears, moose, elk, caribou, mountain lions, lynx, wolverines, wolves, salmon, bald eagles, and orcas.

 Minnesota’s Superior Hiking Trail hugs Lake Superior from Duluth to the Canadian border, you can expect to spend three weeks weaving through woods and along streams to bluffs overlooking the lake.

 The SHT is a nearly 300-mile trail that can be hiked in segments.
-This trail consists of 300 miles of main trail and 16 miles of spur trail.
-The SHT is predominantly marked blue “blazes”.
+This trail consists of 300 miles of the main trail and 16 miles of spur trail.
+The SHT is predominantly marked blue “blazes“.

 The SHT is a natural surface footpath with an 18-inch tread way through clearing approximately four feet in width.
-Motorized vehicles, mountain bikes and horses are not allowed on the trail except for limited corridors where it shares multi-use trails or roads.
+Motorized vehicles, mountain bikes, and horses are not allowed on the trail except for limited corridors where it shares multi-use trails or roads.

 The trail offers an array of views and unique features of Lake Superior’s North Shore.
-While it is characterized with pretty views along its wooded stretches, there also are ridges and cliffs to explore at your own speed.
+While it is characterized by pretty views along its wooded stretches, there also are ridges and cliffs to explore at your own speed.